halfdecadehangover/halfdecadehangover/README.md

  - I recommend you to whisper to interact because if I am not talking to someone, I am most likely offtab or semi-afk.
  - Feel free to cuddle or hide behind me, I do not mind.
 Best to ask first if I'm with a friend.
- - Ask before doing serious roleplays with me or uhhh i will prob get scared and scurry away!
+ - Ask before doing serious roleplays with me
- - Ship roleplays are acceptable, but don't expect me to always go along with them especially if i don't ship it or if we're not friends.
+ - Ship roleplays are acceptable, but don't expect me to always go along with them
  - Please don't expect my CountryHumans AU to be the same as yours.
 I am so tired.
- - Uhhh I am fine with jokingly flirting MOST of the times but i'd appreciate if you ask first ?? if you won't flirt with a stranger randomly irl then you probably shouldn't flirt with me randomly?
+ - I am fine with jokingly flirting MOST of the times but i'd appreciate if you ask first? if you won't flirt with a stranger randomly irl then you probably shouldn't flirt with me randomly?
- - I'm okay with joke insults but if you only just met me it is best to ask first?
+ - I'm okay with joke insults but if you only just met me it is best to ask first
  - Feel free to take inspo, just try to use your own creativity okay?
 It's more fun that way.
  - I'd prefer if you ask first before screenshotting my skin specifically and posting it on an app like Pinterest or whatever.
 Idrc if its like a screenshot that has me in it but just don't post one of me specifically I'm too embarrassed
  -  I don't really greet my mutuals first, im just shy, i usually only greet people i'm close to!!! it's okay if you greet me